abmajith/bare_metal_embedded_os/rpi_3bplus_EL/README.md

 # Embedded Linux using Linaro Toolchain

-If either a Embedded Linux or a bare metal OS, we need tool chain, that compile and produce the binary code of application, OS.
+If either an Embedded Linux or a bare metal OS, we need a toolchain, that compile and produce the binary code of the application, OS.

-In order to not complicate much but still some details, we will use the linaro gcc toolchain for arm architecture.
+To not complicate it much but still have some details, we will use the Linaro GCC toolchain for arm architecture.

-Before optaining the toolchain, if you feel to update, and upgrade your system (I will refer here after HOST), update it and then follow the commands.
+Before obtaining the toolchain, if you feel to update, and upgrade your system (I will refer hereafter to HOST), update it and then follow the commands.

 It is recommended to perform all the following actions under */home/your_project_path*

 ## Folder Structure